osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 Currently, `x/mint` `AfterEpochEnd` hook is focused on several goals such as:
 - Determining when to start or update the provisions.
-- Determining the if the current epoch is the reduction epoch.
+- Determining if the current epoch is the reduction epoch.
-- Handling the reductions
+- Handling the reductions.
-- Minting and distribution provisions.
+- Minting and distributing provisions.

-As a result, it is difficult to reason about it, assert correctness and make changes.
+As a result, it is difficult to reason about it, assert its correctness and make new changes.

 All minting and distribution logic can be encapsulated into a separate function for better testability and readability.
+This encapsulation also helps to achieve an increased separation of concerns.

 ## Decisions